subramanisgowda/Appiness-User-Management-App/README.md

 User management application to maintain users and role details in database, on user registration.

 ### Important!
-Before running the application please make sure to install all necessarry npm packages using command **npm install**.
+Before running the application please make sure to install all necessarry npm packages using command <p>npm install</p>.